310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/flood_of_customers.md

 {% endbubble %}

 {% bubble Chiaki awkward %}
-I-Is that so.
+I-I see.
 Well, if you’re here under your own will, then I won’t insist on anything…
 {% endbubble %}

 {% bubble Chiaki idle %}